 2. What is your termination clause?
 Ask for it in writing before the pitch advances.
 A vendor that needs a three-year lock to protect its revenue is telling you what it thinks its churn would look like otherwise.

 4. How does my customer data shape what plays?
-If the answer is that you pick a channel, you are buying a playlist.
-If the answer describes how your customer profile actually changes the audio, you are buying targeting.
+If the answer is that you pick a channel, you are buying a catalog with a genre filter on top.
+If the answer describes how your customer profile actually changes the audio, you are buying customer psychology built into the sound.

 5. Show me a comparable retailer’s before-and-after.
 A real one.
 Same format, similar customer base, specific metrics.
 Dwell, conversion, basket.
 If the vendor can’t produce it, they have not instrumented the thing they are selling.